csha/AddressBook/README.md

 	- $ ./curl.exe http://localhost:8081/contact/frank Sobotka
 	- Command above will fail in powershell with message "can not resolve host"
 5) ports can be changed by changing the variable "portToUse"(main.java) & "portElasticSearch"(contactManager.java) near the top of this class file.
+6) Elasticsearch now has their own java rest api, and is deprecating many methods/classes rendering much documentation obsolete.
+	- Thus this was built first using an arrayList/JSON instead of Indexes and attempted to integrate Elasticsearch afterwards.